If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Essentially, the file communicates with Google crawlers and tells them not to index a site or a specific page on that site—so if you update or remove the file, you’ll cease to have an indexing problem.

-Do a thorough scan of your website code, and update any instances of robots.txt files that aren’t in place for a specific reason.
+A proper website audit will conduct a thorough scan of your website code, and update any instances of robots.txt files that aren’t in place for a specific reason.

-You’ll still need to give Google a few days to index your site after correcting the erroneous file.
+You’ll still need to give Google a few days to Google index your site after correcting the erroneous file.

 If your home page is indexing, but not all of your internal pages are, it could be a symptom of a simple crawling error.
 Log into Google Search Console and click on “Crawl,” then “Crawl Errors.”